Relfos/neo-lux/README.md

         this.balance = balances["NEO"];
     }

-	// then you call the method like this StartCoroutine(SyncBalance());
+	// Then you call the method like this StartCoroutine(SyncBalance());
 ```